humdingerb/quicklaunch/ReadMe.md

 *	Open and close the Setup window with _ALT_+_S_.
 *	Add "Help" button to summon this ReadMe. _ALT_+_H_ works too.
 *	Show an error dialog if the launch of an application has failed for some reason.
+*	Monitor un/mounting of volumes to update the result list.
 *	Added a tip to the ReadMe, showing how to add type and signature to apps and scripts that lack them.
+*	Updated Dutch localization, thanks Begasus!
 *	Added French localization, thanks Anarchos!
 *	Added Russian localization, thanks Akujiism!
 *	Added Spanish localization, thanks un_spacyar!